uga-libraries/format-report/documentation/archive_reports_workflow.md

    - Freeze the top row (column headers) if there are more rows than can be viewed on a normal computer monitor.

+4. Save the four spreadsheets in the Format Analysis folder in Teams for this year, in a foldernamed "ARCHive Format Report".

-4. Using a previous year's narrative report as a template, make the narrative report for this year. [detailed instructions TBD]
+5. Using a previous year's narrative report as a template, make the narrative report for this year. [detailed instructions TBD]
+   Save it in the ARCHive Format Report folder.

 ## Create Department Reports